 The illustrations are realistic and convey emotions well.
 Most parents love the message that your gender or skin color shouldn’t hold you back from your dreams.

-Fairy Tales: A Beautiful Collection of Favorite Fairy Tales
+Fairy Tales: A Beautiful Collection

 This collection includes eight favorites, including the Gingerbread Man, Cinderella, the Three Little Pigs, and Snow White.
 So it’s a nice mix of princess stories and other fairy tales written specifically for younger kids.